caseturell-creator/Project-Engineering-Zero-X/MIT/Lecture-03/README.md

 Locations can change.

+### Insight #3

+A system should never depend on a single component to serve the entire world.

+As demand grows, responsibility should be distributed so no single component becomes a bottleneck or a single point of failure.
 ---

 # 8. Questions

 - Why are root servers necessary?
 - Why can't one DNS server handle everything?
+A: As demand grows, responsibility should be distributed so no single component becomes a bottleneck or a single point of failure.
 - How does DNS verify that answers are legitimate?

 ---